 The scenes in question, overlapping from the end of “LOL” (1.05) to the beginning of “Absinthe Makes the Heart Grow Fonder” (1.06), are never explicitly referred to as being the same day, but he is wearing the same thing and it would make sense—given his state of mind at the end of “LOL”—that he would head directly to a liquor store.

-With the shirt, Hank wears a pair of very dark blue jeans, likely made by Earnest Sewn, and his black and white Nike Cortez shoes, found on Amazon.
+With the shirt, Hank wears a pair of very dark blue jeans, likely made by Earnest Sewn, and his black-and-white Nike Cortez shoes.
 Underneath it all are his usual black boxer briefs and black socks.

 His black leather studded wrist strap is present with its companions, the thin black leather braided bracelet and the silver ring on his right index finger.
 He wears his Izod 725 sunglasses the entire time, only taking them off when it appears he’ll be scoring with “Surfer Girl”.
 (In this sense, Hank’s sunglasses are much like Burt Reynolds’ cowboy hat in Smokey and the Bandit.)

 Go Big or Go Home

 These two scenes serve as a fine primer for the strange balance of Hank Moody’s lifestyle:

 - Hank helps his beloved daughter by lending her some adult-like advice, providing examples of his own unrequited love and wisdom from Bob Dylan.

 - Hank goes shopping late at night with cigarette and sunglasses dangling, taking an open bottle of Scotch to the mouth.
 This nonchalant trip results in going home and getting high with a PYT he just met and “rescued”.

 Both scenes, of course, are laced with references to 70s rock as Hank quotes Bob Dylan’s “If You See Her, Say Hello” from Blood on the Tracks while consoling Becca after a heartbreak and uses Ozzy Osborne’s “Suicide Solution” lyrics to help a young woman in need make some shopping choices easier.
 When Hank naturally escorts the young lady home, they listen to Gus Black’s cover of “Paranoid” while lighting up.